OmarMoataz19/Steering-Wheel-Interactions/README.md

 7. **Gesture Mapping:**
     - The Unity code maps the detected gestures to control different infotainment systems.
 ### For further implementation details refer to the thesis on [Google Drive](https://drive.google.com/drive/folders/1COTy0H4fxzZBZI4VRes5n716vWteKPeu?usp=sharing).
+### The Static gestures model achieved an accuracy of 99.7 percent, while the dynamic gestures model achieved an accuracy of 90 percent.
+This is Highlighted in the google drive as well.
 ## MediaPipe Hand Landmarks

 ![MediaPipe Hand Landmarks](Landmarks%20image.png)